 The family of Brighton College schools has a reputation for the quality of its arts performances.
 Not only are the arts an important part of the curriculum, they are well represented in the school’s extra-curricular programme.
 Lessons include drawing and sketching, painting with different media, modelling, weaving, photography and computer aided design, as well as drama and expressive arts, poetry and scripts.
 As well as hosting annual productions, the school offers students the opportunity to take part in choir, orchestra and individual instrumental music tuition.

 In terms of sport, the school certainly has the facilities to develop talent in swimming, athletics and much more.
-In addition to the PE element of the curriculum, the school expects all students to commit to at least one team sport in its ECA programme; this is expected to include football, basketball, netball, tennis, touch rugby, swimming, dance, gymnastics, orienteering and badminton.
+In addition to the PE element of the curriculum, the school expects all students to commit to at least one team sport in its ECA programme; this includes football, basketball, netball, tennis, touch rugby, swimming, dance, gymnastics, orienteering and badminton.

 Beyond the classroom

 There are many ways in which Brighton College Bangkok takes learning outside the classroom.
-It promises to offer an extensive programme of extra-curricular activities.
-There’s also a trips programme that runs throughout the prep school; this starts with a simple residential experience such as Night in the Library for Year 4, and builds up to a five-day residential trip for Year 8.
+It offers an extensive programme of extra-curricular activities.
+There’s also a trips programme that runs throughout the prep school; this starts with a simple residential experience such as Night in the Library for Year 2, and builds up to five-day residential trips.

-The school is still in its infancy but it does have plans to develop a community service programme, organise charitable events, and run a young ambassadors programme that will focus on real-life careers.
+The school has established a strong community through activities such as community service programme, charitable events, and a young ambassadors programme that focuses on real-life careers.